The bottom line in dignity

 Says Olivia Giles of 500 miles – a charity that aims to get disabled people in Malawi and Zambia up and walking – “We need to keep a supply of pants to preserve the dignity of patients requiring intimate fittings and who often come without pants.
 Maria and her Smalls’ team very kindly arrange for us to be kept well stocked up.”

-Since changing our constitution in 2019 to support those in the UK who have a need for underwear, we’ve seen an increase in demand for men’s pants.
-The majority of requests we receive from those supporting the homeless in the UK are for men’s pants, and the requests we receive from, for example school uniform banks, include requests for older boys.
+Since changing our constitution in 2019 to support those in the UK who have a need for underwear, we’ve seen an increase in demand for men’s and older boys’ pants.
+These requests come from, for example, charities supporting the homeless and from school uniform banks.

 Simon Community Scotland supports the homeless.
 “Underwear is among the many items we replenish on a regular basis as they are a vital necessity to give dignity to those faced with homelessness.
 So when Smalls contacted us with a generous donation we were over the moon!”
 Says Melissa of the Volunteer Team, “We desperately need men’s boxers of all sizes – especially during Covid-19 as we’re helping more people into temporary accommodation.”